olvaffe/olv-notes/linux/sound/hda.md

   - note that even when `azx_driver` is not used, other hda drivers still have their ways to discover codecs on the hda bus and these codec drivers are reused
+    - `azx_driver` is a driver for the traditional pci device and the pci device is a controller for an hda bus
+    - other devices can have controllers for hda buses as well
+      - they also call `snd_hdac_bus_init*` to init an hda bus